ABOUT STIs

 How can I avoid getting hepatitis B?

 You can be vaccinated against hepatitis B. The best way to prevent infection is by getting vaccinated.
-The vaccine is available from our nurse led sexual health clinics and involves a short course of injections.
+The vaccine is available from our nurse-led sexual health clinics and involves a short course of injections.

 What are the symptoms?

 Not everyone who gets infected with hepatitis B will show symptoms.
-Any symptoms that may appear could be one to six months after exposure to the hepatitis virus and infection can persist for several years and silently cause severe liver damage.
+Any symptoms that may appear could be one to six months after exposure to the virus, and infection can persist for several years and silently cause severe liver damage.
 Many people with hepatitis B may not even realise that they are infected.

 If you do become infected with hepatitis B you may have some symptoms after the initial infection.
 These symptoms are similar to that of flu – feeling sick and vomiting, diarrhoea, loss of appetite, jaundice (yellow skin and whites of eyes) and dark wee, pale faeces (shit) or itchy skin.